matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-22.md

----
 layout: question
-title: Which Azure service provides DNS hosting?
+title: What service in Azure helps to securely store and manage secrets, keys, and certificates?
 options:
-- Azure Load Balancer
+- Azure Key Vault
-- Azure Application Gateway
+- Azure Identity Protection
-- Azure Traffic Manager
+- Azure Information Protection
-- Azure DNS
+- Azure Security Center
-answer: 4
+answer: 1
-explanation: "Azure DNS provides authoritative DNS hosting using Microsoft Azure infrastructure, offering fast performance and high availability."
+explanation: "Azure Key Vault is designed to securely store and manage sensitive information such as secrets, encryption keys, and certificates."
+difficulty: easy
 ---